ansemjo/aenker/docs/aenker.md

 ### Synopsis

-aenker is a tool to encrypt files with an authenticated cipher (ChaCha20Poly1305) in a 'streamable' way by chunking the input into equally-sized parts.
+Aenker is a tool to encrypt files with an authenticated integrated encryption scheme by chunking the input into equal parts and sealing them with a key derived from an anonymous Diffie-Hellman key exchange on an elliptic curve.

+Many parties can encrypt files for a single recipient by distributing that recipient's public key, while only the recipient can decrypt any of those files afterwards.

 ### Options